MarriageSolution.in: Reliable Legal Partner

 Introduction of Section BNS 185

-BNS Section 185 deals with the offense of erasing or removing marks from government-issued stamps that indicate they have already been used.
+BNS 185 deals with the offense of erasing or removing marks from government-issued stamps that indicate they have already been used.
 Such marks are placed to prevent the reuse of stamps, ensuring proper collection of government revenue.
 If someone fraudulently removes these marks or possesses or sells such tampered stamps, they are guilty under this section.
 The law ensures that stamps are used only once, protecting government income and discouraging fraudulent practices.

 The Bharatiya Nyaya Sanhita (BNS) Section 185 replaces the old Indian Penal Code (IPC) Section 263.